BlessingNehohwa/High-Speed-Railway-Analysis/README.md

-# 🚄 High-Speed Railway Data Analysis
+## 🚄 High-Speed Railway Data Analysis
 ## 📌 Project Overview
 This project uses **Python** to analyze a real-world dataset on high-speed railway operations.
 The goal is to explore how different factors such as holidays, travel distance, and weather conditions impact railway delays.
 ---

+Click Link :
+**[AB Testing in python](https://github.com/BlessingNehohwa/AB-Testing-Project/blob/main/1%20AB%20Testing%20project.ipynb ).**

 ## 🎯 Objectives